Skip to main content

 - Undergraduate Research Symposium – practice and increase your exposure by presenting your research to the entire campus.

 - Community Service in Science – If you don’t imagine yourself doing research in the field or at the bench, take the research to the community.
-Work with the Center for Biology Educationto find a mentor and community organization to engage in this from of research.
+Work with the WISCIENCE to find a mentor and community organization to engage in this from of research.
 Offered through a collaboration with The Morgridge Center

 - Undergraduate Research Scholars (URS) – a program dedicated to helping first- and second-year undergraduates get hands-on experience in research or other creative endeavors by working with UW faculty and research staff.
 This program creates community between students from all disciplines, not just science.